LIAS-CUHKSZ/CPnP-A-Consistent-PnP-Solver/README.md

 fx, fy, u0, v0 - intrinsics of the camera, corresponding to the intrinsic matrix K=[fx 0 u0;0 fy v0;0 0 1]

-> **Remark**: the units of Psens_2D, fx, fy, u0, and v0 should be consistent, e.g., all in m, all in pixels, or all in normalized image coordinates.
+> **Remark**: the units of Psens_2D, fx, fy, u0, and v0 should be consistent, e.g., all in m, all in pixels, or all in normalized values.

 * Outputs